pandadady/Machine-Learning-Course/support_vector_machine/README.md

     (5) SMO

-        This section is from <<Sequential Minimal Optimization A Fast Algorithm for Training Support Vector Machines>>.
+        This section is from <<Sequential Minimal Optimization A Fast Algorithm for Training Support Vector

+        Machines>>.

+        Because of the lack of algorithms in the paper process (may feel that we all understand, T^T),

+        The following is based on my understanding(according JerryLead'notes and the paper and

+        machine learning action) of the derivation of the algorithm.

+        Let's begin.

 <img src="http://chart.googleapis.com/chart?cht=tx&chl=W(%5Calpha)%3D%5Csum_%7Bi%3D1%7D%5Em%20%5Calpha_%7Bi%7D-%5Cfrac%7B1%7D%7B2%7D%5Csum_%7Bi%2Cj%3D1%7D%5Em%20y%5E(i)y%5E(j)%5Calpha_%7Bi%7D%5Calpha_%7Bj%7D%3Cx%5E%7B(i)%7D.x%5E%7B(j)%7D%3E" style="border:none;" />